nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Note**:
 - Only newly added interests (i.e., interests not already part of the contact's list) will appear in the confirmation message and be added.
-- Each new interest will automatically be capitalised.
+- The first letter fo each newly added interest will automatically be capitalised.

 </box>